zarrrin/cron-bot/Readme.md

 change `config-sample.php` values and rename it to `config.php`

-then add cron.php to your cron manager app
+then add cron.php to your cron manager

-config lines 13 and 38 to get prices